Requestor pooling for services

 Reviewing requestor pool information

 When monitoring a service, use Admin Studio to examine the status of the requestor pools.
-For more information, see Reviewing requestor pool information and the Admin Studio help.
+For more information, see Managing requestor pools and the Admin Studio help.